 Ranking Criterion Maximum Possible Points

-Community Planning 175

 Need for Project 175

 Project Strategy 150

 Community Efforts and Citizen Participation 100

 Benefit to Low- and Moderate-Income Persons 200

 Implementation and Management 175

 Total Maximum Possible Points 975

 If only summary criteria were described, how can potential applicants access application manuals or other state publications describing the application criteria?
-(CDBG only): CDBG grant program applications, grant application guidelines, project grant administration manual, and other relevant information and resources are available on Commerce's website at https://comdev.mt.gov/Programs-and-Boards/Community-Development-Block-Grant-Program/Housing.
+(CDBG only): CDBG grant program applications, grant application guidelines, project grant administration manual, and other relevant information and resources are available on Commerce's website at https://housing.mt.gov/Community-Housing/CDBG-Housing.

-Describe how resources will be allocated among funding categories: For Plan Year 3, Montana will allocate \$1,000,000 in CDBG funds to Affordable Housing Development and Rehabilitation activities.
+Describe how resources will be allocated among funding categories: For Plan Year 4, Montana will allocate \$1,250,000 in CDBG funds to Affordable Housing Development and Rehabilitation activities.
 The Affordable Housing Development and Rehabilitation allocation amount is based on beneficiary data of the project area, the feasibility and need for the activity, and the availability of other federal or state resources for the activity.